George Hsieh

-Hsieh Kuo-liang (謝國樑 (Xiè Guóliáng, Hsieh4 Kuo2-liang2); born 5 October 1975), also known by his English name George Hsieh, is a Taiwanese politician and media proprietor.
-He was a member of the Legislative Yuan from 2005 to 2016, and has served as Mayor of Keelung since 25 December 2022.
+Hsieh Kuo-liang (謝國樑 (Xiè Guóliáng); born 5 October 1975), also known by his English name George Hsieh, is a Taiwanese politician and media proprietor who has been the 11th mayor of Keelung since 2022.
+A member of the Kuomintang (KMT), he previously served in the Legislative Yuan from 2005 to 2016.

-Education and early career
+Early life and education

+Hsieh was born in Keelung, Taiwan, on October 5, 1975.
+His grandfather, Hsieh Ching-yun, was the owner of a prominent Keelung business cooperative, and his father, Hsieh Hsiu-ping, was a KMT legislator in the National Assembly who served as the speaker of the Keelung City Council.
+His mother, Lin Man-li, was an affiliate of the glass manufacturing company Taiwan Glass Group.

-Hsieh was educated in the United States.
-After graduating with a Bachelor of Arts (B.A.) in social science from the University of Southern California in 2001, he studied technology management at the Massachusetts Institute of Technology (MIT) and earned a Master of Science (M.S.) from the MIT Sloan School of Management in 2003.
+After attending Er-hsin High School, Hsieh graduated from the University of Southern California with a Bachelor of Arts (B.A.) in sociology in 2001.
+He then studied technology management at the Massachusetts Institute of Technology (MIT) and earned a Master of Science (M.S.) from the MIT Sloan School of Management in 2003.
 His master's thesis was titled, "VC's Decision Factor in Semiconductor Investment."
-He later also completed a master's degree in Taiwan from National Chengchi University as part of a specialized graduate program.
+He later earned a Master of Laws (LL.M.) from National Chengchi University in 2012.
+His LL.M. dissertation was titled, "A study of an extradition dilemma in the ROC" (引渡困境之檢討).

+Business career

-After receiving his master's degree, Hsieh worked for The China Post and founded Hualien Media International.
+After graduating from MIT, Hsieh worked for The China Post and founded Hualien Media International.

 Entry into politics

-Hsieh renounced US citizenship to contest the 2004 legislative election as a member of the People First Party.
+Hsieh renounced his U.S. citizenship to contest the 2004 legislative election as a member of the People First Party.
 He joined the Kuomintang in 2006, and represented Keelung in the Legislative Yuan until 2016.
 In 2009, he proposed an amendment to the Computer-Processed Personal Data Protection Act that would make it legal for elected officials to examine personal records without informing the individual subject to investigation.
 The next year, Hsieh was named the co-chair of the Judiciary and Organic Laws and Statutes Committee.
 In 2013, Next Magazine reported that he and a small group of legislators had been subject to wiretapping by the Ministry of Justice since 2011.
 Hsieh was the party's top choice to run for the mayoralty of Keelung City in 2014, after original candidate Huang Ching-tai's nomination had been withdrawn.
 He repeatedly refused the mayoral nomination and campaigned for Hsieh Li-kung instead.
 In February 2015, George Hsieh announced that he would not seek reelection, because his party had been soundly defeated in the November 2014 local elections.